fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 ```

 :::tip
-Notice that the command arguments we pass are for the flag's `-p` port numbers, `-v` to bind mount a location in your host to a container path (useful to persist your ursa configuration files, e.g. keystore), `--name` to make it easier to identify, `-it` to make it interactive (e.g. presents output to the terminal), and the image name we [built earlier](#build-the-docker-image).
+Notice that the command arguments we pass are for the flag's `-p` port numbers, `-v` to bind mount a location in your host to a container path (useful to persist your configuration files, e.g. keystore), `--name` to make it easier to identify, `-it` to make it interactive (e.g. presents output to the terminal), and the image name we [built earlier](#build-the-docker-image).
 :::

 The output would look as the following, showing the error message "Node is not whitelisted" (this error message is due to the testnet phase that requires nodes to be whitelisted to run successfully):